learn-co-students/nyc04-seng-ft-041920/05-inheritance/README.md

 1. How can we get one class to inherit from another?
 2. What does `super` do?
 3. What is a parent class/superclass?
-4. What is the lookup chain and how can we access it?
+4. What is the lookup chain (ancestors) and how can we access it?